RagingRectangle/Chatot/README.md

  - **database:** Poracle database info

 - **ignoreTemplates:** List names of any templates you don't want to appear as options.
 - **xxxCommand:** Slash command names.
+Use only lowercase.
 Leave blank if you don't want to include it.
 - **EverythingElse:** Just a placeholder, will be filled out with api.